prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## Why Authenticity Wins in the Long Run

 Acting to be liked may give you short-term rewards, such as social approval or fitting in.
-But living authentically provides long-term fulfillment.
+But living authentically provides long-term <a href="https://prashantkikani.com/blog/happiness-is-personal" target="_blank">fulfillment</a>.
 The connections you form will be deeper because they're based on who you really are, not the version of yourself you think others want to see.
 You'll find greater satisfaction in knowing that the people around you genuinely accept you for you-not for some manufactured persona.

 <br/>